Thartvigsen/thartvigsen.github.io/README.md

 # News

+- **March 5, 2019: Paper Accepted** - Our paper titled "Comparing General and Locally-Learned Word Embeddings for Clinical Text Mining" was accepted to the IEEE International Conference on Biomedical and Health Informatics.
 - **January 18, 2019: Workshop** - Attended the Geometric Analysis Approach to AI Workshop at Harvard University.
 - **November 15, 2018: Master's Thesis** - Successfully defended Master's Thesis: Adaptively-Halting RNN for Tunable Early Classification of Time Series.
 - **September 1, 2018: Internship** - Beginning a part-time internship with UMass Medical School in the quantitative sciences department.